tomichj/laptop/README.md

 License
 -------

-Postions of Laptop © 2011-2015 thoughtbot, inc.
+Portions of Laptop are © 2011-2015 thoughtbot, inc.

 It is free software,
 and may be redistributed under the terms specified in the [LICENSE] file.